-Adolescence is a transition period in life between childhood and adulthood.
-As a part of the growth mechanism, the body undergoes a lot of changes physically as well as psychologically.
-Puberty commences the sexual maturity in adolescents.
-Hormones play a major role during this period.
-The reproductive phase in boys and girls are different.
+Adolescence is a period of transition in life from childhood to adulthood.
+The body experiences a lot of changes as part of the growth mechanism, both physically and psychologically.
+In adolescents, sexual maturity sets in with puberty.
+During this period, hormones play a pivotal role.
+Reproductive phase in both boys and girls varies.
 Let’s go through the reproductive phase, menstrual cycle and reproductive health in details.

 Reproductive Phase: Menstrual Cycle

 The reproductive phase in a girl is observed from the age of 10 to 15 which is when puberty is attained.
 At this stage, the eggs in the ovaries begin to mature.
 A matured ovum is released from one of the ovaries in every 28 – 30 days and is known as ovulation.
 The lining of the uterus turns thicker and readies itself to implant.
 Fertilization takes place if the sperm unites with the egg, leading to pregnancy.
 In the event of no fertilization taking place, the lining of the uterus sheds leading to bleeding hence, menstruation.
-The first menstrual flow is named menarche.
-By the age of 50 years, menstrual cycle stops forever and is marked as menopause.
+The first menstrual flow is known as menarche.
+The menstrual cycle ceases by the age of 50 years, stops forever and is referred to as menopause.
 The time interval from one menstrual cycle to another may vary from 28 to 30 days.

 To learn more about the menstrual cycle and its factors, visit BYJU’S.